Current Research Projects

 In graduate school, my work began to explore the effect of environmental conditions on the effects of spontaneous mutations for fitness in plants.
 My work (with colleagues) demonstrated that mutational effects are often conditional (Rutter et al. 2012, Roles and Conner 2008), in contrast to work carried out in the laboratory.
 We also corroborated an interesting result first found in the lab: in our study system (Arabidopsis thaliana), up to half of new mutations may be beneficial for plant fitness rather than harmful!
 This result remains unexplained and is the subject of my current work - I am testing the hypothesis that somatic selection may bias the observed distribution of mutational effects on fitness.

-- The effects of somatic mutation on the observed distribution of mutational effects on fitness in Arabidopsis thaliana (with E. Lumsdaine '14, J. Medina '15, and C. Monsma '15).
+- The effects of somatic mutation on the observed distribution of mutational effects on fitness in Arabidopsis thaliana (with Emily Lumsdaine '14, James Medina '15, Clara Monsma '15, Emma Berg '18, and Jack Poyle '17).
 This study represents a new vein of research into spontaneous mutation, the topic of my graduate studies.
-I am testing the hypothesis that selection on somatic mutations is shifting the observed distribution of mutational effects in Arabidopsis thaliana, favoring beneficial mutations and weeding out harmful ones.
-I am planning to mutagenize young plants to create a hetergeneous population of meristematic cells, which will then experience selection during somatic growth, before the initiation of reproductive growth.
-I will compare the fitness distributions of seeds that experienced differing amounts of somatic selection to determine whether this process may bias the observed distribution of mutational effects.
+We are testing the hypothesis that selection on somatic mutations is shifting the observed distribution of mutational effects in Arabidopsis thaliana, favoring beneficial mutations and weeding out harmful ones.
+We are planning to mutagenize young plants to create a hetergeneous population of meristematic cells, which will then experience selection during somatic growth, before the initiation of reproductive growth.
+We will compare the fitness distributions of seeds that experienced differing amounts of somatic selection to determine whether this process may bias the observed distribution of mutational effects.

 - Marta Robertson (Honors Project 2011) designed a study of the epigenetic profile and phenotype of the CMT3 mutant line relative to the ancestral Col-0 genotype.
 In addition, Marta's experimental design included the effect of nutrient level on epigenetic patterns in additional A. thaliana genotypes known to differ in their sensitivity to nutrient availability.
 Marta planned to assay the epigenetic phenotype using AFLP genotyping with restriction enzymes that recognize the same restriction site (isoschizomers) but are differentially sensitive to methylation.